Electronic Evidence in Large Truck Crash Claims

 No one is sure what has caused the current truck driver shortage, but there is little doubt that it is real.
 To keep goods flowing, many transportation companies rely on large truck drivers with little driving experience.
 Probably not coincidentally, the number of fatal large truck collisions has increased significantly in recent years.

-A New York personal injury attorney may be able to obtain substantial compensation in these claims.
+An NYC accident attorney may be able to obtain substantial compensation in these claims.
 This compensation usually includes money for economic damages, such as medical bills, and noneconomic damages, such as pain and suffering.
 Since victim/plaintiffs have the burden of proof in these claims, the evidence is critical.
 This proof sometimes comes from some unexpected sources.

 Event Data Recorder